-- 34. Incorporate increased development requirements to mitigate traffic impacts in areas where growth is not supported, strongly enforce the existing UDC requirements for development in those areas, and cease allowing opportunities for waiving the UDC requirements. - 35.
+- 36. Incorporate development requirements that comply with Rough Proportionality, and are designed to mitigate anticipated traffic impacts based on forecast demand in areas where growth is not supported by local infrastructure. - 37.
 Foster a more balanced distribution of growth throughout the region by encouraging development in areas where it can best be accommodated such as regional activity centers or along VIA's primary high capacity transit corridors.
-This will require adopting new policies or aggressively applying current policies (e.g., real property tax rebates, density bonuses, parking reductions/waivers, environmental assessment funds, tax increment financing districts (TIRZ), etc.) that will strategically entice development into locations that are better able to accommodate it than where forecasts show it to be. - 36.
+This will require adopting new policies or applying current policies (e.g., real property tax rebates, density bonuses, parking reductions/waivers, environmental assessment funds, tax increment financing districts (TIRZ), etc.) that will strategically entice development into locations that are better able to accommodate it than where forecasts show it to be. - 38.
 Adopt land use policies to support transit oriented development (TOD) and transit/ alternative modes in the sub-activity nodes along the corridors that connect activity centers (i.e., higher densities, non-residential or multiuse zoning along major corridors with clear connections between transit and active modes and the community).
 This would stimulate economic development along corridors and help distribute and accommodate anticipated growth and encourage transit ridership.